vmware/vSphere-machine-learning-extension/examples/llm_llama_deployment/README.md

 ### Prerequisite

-- The Freestone Kubeflow platform is ready for use.
+- The Kubeflow on vSphere platform is ready for use.
 - The LLaMA 7B model has been downloaded and ready for use.

 ### Step 1: Create a new Notebook Server
-Create a new Notebook Server on the Freestone Kubeflow platform,
+Create a new Notebook Server on the Kubeflow on vSphere platform,
 - Use a customized image that has Java and torchserve installed.
 You can create your own custom image or use an image published by us here:
     ```
     projects.registry.vmware.com/models/llm/pytorch/torchserve-notebook:latest-gpu-v0.15